commschamp/cc_tutorial/tutorials/tutorial2/README.md

 As was mentioned early the internal value storage type of the field (`ValueType`) is unsigned integral one (**std::uint8_t**, **std::uint16_t**, **std::uint32_t**, or **std::uint64_t**).
-It means that it can be accessed and raw bulk value of all the fields can be assigned directly to it, like in the code example above.
+It means that it can be accessed and raw bulk value of all the bits can be assigned directly to it, like in the code example above.
 It is obvious that in such assignment above many reserved bits end up with invalid value, that's why call to the `valid()` member function is expected to return **false**.